Directive 8020 astronaut in distress during full game walkthrough

 High Danger

 If you sided with Eisele in Chapter 3, the quarantine doors can be used as barriers.
-If you sided with Young, you must rely entirely on stealth and Noisemakers.
+If you sided with Young, you must rely entirely on stealth and the Scanner to track mimic positions.

 Chapter 6: The Lab